yuwen790405/app_store/apps/csv_downloader_brick/README.md

  * decimal(16,10) - numeric
  * boolean - boolean
  * Date without time - date,time-false
- * Data with time - time,time-true,timestamp without time zone
+ * Date with time - time,time-true,timestamp without time zone

 All other types are threaded as string-255